Financial Aid

 Registration FAQs

-Do I need to reapply for aid each year?
+Do I need to apply for aid each year?

 There could be several reasons why your California College Promise Grant (CCPG) hasn’t posted:

-• You haven’t submitted an application for the current academic year.
+• You haven’t submitted a FAFSA/CADAA application for the current academic year.

 • The class(es) you registered for are at Fullerton College – if this is the case, you just need to add Fullerton to your FAFSA or CADAA and resubmit so that they can post the CCPG for you.